Best web hosting for small business: top 8 options to choose from

 All of the plans come with free SSL, unlimited bandwidth, email, and security features.
 All plans except Lite include a free domain as well.

-- Lite comes with 1 site limit and 10GB of storage – great for that first website when you’re really unsure what it’s going to turn into.
+- Core comes with 2 site limit and 100GB of storage – great for that first website when you’re really unsure what it’s going to turn into.
 You can upgrade as needed.

-- Launch, with 2 websites and 50GB storage is a very universal plan for small businesses.
+- Launch, with unlimited websites, storage, and email accounts, as well as a free domain.
+This is a very universal plan for small businesses.

-- Power included 50 websites and 100GB storage – great for growing sites and even online stores.
+- Power includes unlimited sites, storage, emails, a free domain, and caching.
+This plan is great for growing sites and even online stores.
 Also, the introductory price is very good, the same as Launch.
 Just keep in mind that the renewal will be much higher.
 It also includes caching for better speed.

-- Pro allows hosting 100 websites using 200GB storage.
-It also adds caching and a 99.99% uptime guarantee.
+- Pro allows hosting unlimited websites using unlimited storage.
+It also adds caching, free domain, and a 99.99% uptime guarantee.
 Just like with all plans over $10, ask yourself if maybe a VPS or a managed service would be a better fit.

 For small business use, Power offers the best price-to-features ratio, at least during the introductory period.
 At the same time, if you’re looking for a cheaper option in the long term, Launch is great for smaller sites.